nzbgetcom/nzbget/linux/buildroot/build-info.md

 ## Automatic setup

-Make /build directory and add necessary permissions:
+Make the /build directory and add the necessary permissions.
 ```
 sudo mkdir -p /build
 sudo chmod 777 /build
 ```
-From cloned repository run:
+From the cloned repository, run:
 ```
 bash linux/buildroot/build-toolchain.sh [architecture]
 ```
-It will download and build buildroot with needeed options and patches.
+It will download and build buildroot with needed options and patches

 If you want to build all supported toolchains, run
 ```